 New Balance 813Hv1 Medicare Diabetic Walking Shoes

-New Balance is one of the world’s major footwear manufacturers that distinguishes itself with technical comfort features such as gel inserts, heel counters, foot stability, great cushioning, as well as a wide range of fit, widths, and support options.
-The company has worked on several styles that qualify under Medicare Code A5500 as therapeutic shoes for diabetics.
+New Balance is one of the world’s major footwear manufacturers that distinguishes itself with technical comfort features such as gel inserts, heel counters, foot stability, excellent cushioning, and a wide range of fit, widths, and support options.
+The company has worked on several styles that qualify under Medicare Code A5500 as therapeutic shoes for people with diabetes.

-The 813Hv1 sneakers are a great choice for walkers with diabetes.
-Their iconic Rollbar stability post along with a great rearfoot control provides exceptional foot stability and improved traction.
+The 813Hv1 sneakers are an excellent choice for walkers with diabetes.
+Their iconic Rollbar stability post and tremendous rearfoot control provide exceptional foot stability and improved traction.
 They combine thick supportive foam midsoles as well as great shock-absorbing rubber outsoles.

 The interior of the shoe, the collar, and the leather uppers are smooth and padded to prevent blisters and skin irritations that could lead to infections or diabetic foot ulcers.
 The adjustable uppers with hook and loop velcro straps allow an easy foot entry and provide a custom fit without having to tie laces.

-These New Balance diabetic shoes are available in narrow, regular, wide, and extra-wide to accommodate every foot type without pressure and stress.
+These New Balance diabetic shoes are narrow, regular, comprehensive, and extra-wide to accommodate every foot type without pressure and stress.
 Last but not least, they’re durable and great value for money!

-All New Balance’s shoes are renowned for their great comfort and most of them would be suitable for diabetic feet.
+All New Balance’s shoes are renowned for their excellent comfort, most of which would suit diabetic feet.
 However, not all New Balance’s styles are Medicare-approved to qualify for the Diabetic Shoe Bill.
 Browse through Medicare-only models here:

 Skechers Go Walk Joy & Evolution Slip-on Sneakers

 Skechers is another iconic footwear brand with diabetes-friendly shoes.
-The Go Walk Joy for women and the Go Walk Evolution for men are extremely lightweight and flexible walking shoes that make a great cheap choice for diabetics.
+The Go Walk Joy for women and the Go Walk Evolution for men are incredibly lightweight and flexible walking shoes that make a great cheap choice for people with diabetes.
 The upper mesh fabric is highly breathable and naturally expandable to create a natural fit without pressuring the foot.
-The collar is padded and the uppers are seamless to prevent blisters.
+The collar is padded, and the uppers are seamless to prevent blisters.

 They’re available in different width options.
-You might not get the same quality as with top orthopedic brands, but they’re super comfortable and value for money is unbeatable.
+You might not get the same quality as top orthopedic brands, but they’re super comfortable, and value for money is unbeatable.

 Propét LifeWalker Strap A55000 Diabetic Shoes

-Propét has a wide range of high-quality comfortable shoes that qualify as diabetic shoes.
-If you have wide, very wide, or swollen feet, search no more: Propét shoes are available in 3 to 6 different widths depending on the styles.
+Propét has a wide range of high-quality, comfortable shoes that qualify as diabetic shoes.
+If you have comprehensive, very wide, or swollen feet, search no more: Propét shoes are available in 3 to 6 widths depending on the styles.

 The LifeWalker sneakers for men and the TourWalker ones for women are 100% full-grain leather with an incredibly comfortable foam-padded interior.
 The insoles provide real arch support and are well cushioned.
-They’re removable so you can also choose to wear these shoes with your own diabetic insoles.
+Removable, so you can also choose to wear these shoes with your diabetic insoles.

 There’s enough room for your toes to be protected from stubbing and to keep moving during the day.
-Plus, the leather exterior provides extra protection from falling objects and toe injuries.
+Plus, the leather exterior protects from falling objects and toe injuries.
 These are Medicare-approved diabetic shoes.

 Orthofeet Cobalt Orthopedic Safety Work Shoes for Men

-Diabetic work shoes’ choices are extremely limited.
-Work shoes can be very stiff and put pressure points on your feet which you want to avoid when living with diabetes and even more so with diabetic neuropathy.
+Diabetic work shoe choices are minimal.
+Work shoes can be very stiff and put pressure points on your feet, which you want to avoid when living with diabetes and even more so with diabetic neuropathy.
 The Cobalt Safety Work shoes for men are the most comfortable and protective you can find.

 They’re crafted in a non-abrasive fabric with a seamless foam-padded interior that guarantees you won’t have blisters even if you wear them all day.
-They come with premium removable orthotics that provide great cushioning and enhance foot support.
-It’s easy to find the perfect fit thanks to a wide range of widths available as well as removable fitting spacers.
-The toe box is extra roomy and the soles are very lightweight to help improve traction.
+They have premium removable orthotics that provide great cushioning and enhanced foot support.
+It’s easy to find the perfect fit thanks to a wide range of available widths and removable fitting spacers.
+The toe box is extra roomy, and the soles are very lightweight to help improve traction.

-On the safety side, these therapeutic work shoes have a composite toe and meet most hazardous work areas requirements, including impact, compression, and electric hazard resistance.
-The outsoles and slip-resistant.
+On the safety side, these therapeutic work shoes have a composite toe and meet most hazardous work area requirements, including impact, compression, and electric hazard resistance—the outsoles and slip-resistant.

-Orthofeet offers a 60-days wear test and a 100% money-back guarantee on all their shoes.
+Orthofeet offers a 60-day wear test and a 100% money-back guarantee on all their shoes.